So many people that come to work with me struggle with low energy, despite looking like the image of health on the outside for some.

 From a disease perspective I get it.
 No disease there.
 But from a health perspective there can be a lot going on and a lot to work with to turn the dial.
 When we consider that there is a spectrum of health, not just Diseased or Healthy, we find there is quite a bit we can do with food and lifestyle to turn the dial towards better health, function, and greater energy.

-Nothing woo woo here, just systems biology coupled with modifiable lifestyle choices to improve how we feel and function.
+Nothing woo woo here, just systems biology coupled with modifiable lifestyle choices to improve how we feel and function and to address the root cause of symptoms.

 When we look at how energy is made and what impacts it, there are 4 areas that stick out to me, as a functional nutritionist, where food and lifestyle can make a difference even for people already eating diverse whole foods.